Raw vector

 CVE-2023-32257 is a high-severity Race Condition (CWE-362) vulnerability in Linux Linux Kernel.
 Its CVSS base score is 8.1 (High).

-Operationally, ranked at the 30.9th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked in the top 18% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 A flaw exists in the Linux kernel's ksmbd component, the in-kernel SMB server.
 The vulnerability occurs during handling of SMB2_SESSION_SETUP and SMB2_LOGOFF commands and stems from missing synchronization primitives when operating on shared objects, producing a race condition (CWE-362, CWE-667).
 Successful exploitation grants an attacker the ability to run arbitrary code inside the kernel.
 The issue carries a CVSS 3.1 base score of 8.1 with network attack vector and no required credentials or user interaction.